Public Adoption Bulletin Board

 BEWARE of Scammers

-Anyone attempting to sell kittens under the guise of an adoption should be reported to email@example.com immediately.
-Scams have been attempted through this board previously and resulted in criminal prosecution.
+Anyone attempting to sell kittens under the guise of an adoption should be reported to firstname.lastname@example.org immediately.
+Scams that have been attempted through this board previously have resulted in criminal prosecution of the offendors.

 Submit your adoption posting here (login required) with a short write-up, photos of the cat/kitten, the adoption criteria and a contact number or email so potential adopters can contact you directly.
 All cats above 6 months old must be sterilised and when you post on this board, you warrant that they are.

 Please note that the filenames of your photos should not contain symbols or spaces (e.g. Tom & Jerry.jpg) as this will result in the photos not properly displayed.
-Please rename the file (e.g. tomandjerry.jpg) before you post.
+Photos must be in jpeg format, or they will not be accurately displayed.
+Please rename the file (e.g. tomandjerry.jpg) and use the appropriate format before you post.
 The file size for the photos should not exceed 1MB.